 You will need to be able to type at a high skill level.
 This includes accuracy, efficiency and the ability to constantly meet tight deadlines.
 You will be required to be as professional as possible at all times.
 Your spelling, punctuation and grammar skills should be finely honed.
 You should also be proficient in both phone and office etiquette.

-Working from home offers many benefits, including working at your own pace and according to your own schedule.
+Working from home as a transcriptionist offers many benefits, including working at your own pace and according to your own schedule.
 You have no commute time and the comforts of home are easily accessible.
 You do not have to worry about sick days or if your children miss school.
 Working from home allows you the freedom to take breaks as they are needed, allowing you to relax and return to work refreshed.

 Depending on your skill level and expertise, you can expect to earn anywhere from $20 to $45 an hour as an at home transcriptionist.
 In the beginning, your pay will be on the low end of the scale.
 The more clients and experience you get, the higher your pay will be.
 When you start to prove your skill and earn a reputation for timely, quality service, you will be able to charge higher rates.

-Whether you choose legal, medical or corporate, you career opportunities are endless if you put in the hard work and effort to keep your business moving forward.
+Whether you choose legal, medical or corporate, your career opportunities are endless if you put in the hard work and effort to keep your business moving forward.
 You can work within the court system or as a medical transcriptionist.
 Create a mobile transcription service and meet clients at their location for added opportunities.

 In order to understand the job and its requirements, it is important that you receive the proper training.
 Once you have been trained, take the test and become certified within your state.
 This not only allows you to become bonded, it also gives you credibility and will help you to build a solid reputation.